haroldo-ok/haroldo-ok.github.io/_posts/2012-07-19-star-control-combat-engine-gameboy-color.markdown

-Title: Star Control combat for GB
+# Star Control combat for GB
-Author: Haroldo de Oliveira Pinheiro
-Date: Thu Feb 26 2012 16:27:00 GMT-0300

 This was an attempt to implement [Star Control]'s combat system on the gameboy.